fangdingjun/dnsproxy/README.md

     cd build
     cmake ..
     make

 ###Windows
-on Windows, you comilie it to mingw with cmake, MSVC is not support, run follow command to compile:
+on Windows, you compile it to use mingw with cmake, MSVC is not support.

+ Run follow command to compile:

     mkdir build
     cd build
     cmake -G "MinGW Makefiles" ..
     mingw32-make

 ##dns server

 ### dnsproxy